- Cambridge Admissions Office

 UK students who will be 21 years or over when starting university (mature students) and:

-An alternative provision is offered to all students including those attending independent school (including those who are on a full-bursary) through the Isaac Physics mentoring scheme and Senior Physics Challenge.
+An alternative physics related provision is offered to all students including those attending independent school (including those who are on a full-bursary) through the Isaac Science mentoring scheme and Senior Physics Challenge.

 STEM SMART is a free, 16-month programme* to support students (including mature students) in raising their attainment at sixth form level and develop their confidence to apply to study physical, biological or behavioural sciences, engineering or computer science at top universities.